ji-zai/personal-site/content/essays/seek-truth.md

 ### Greats are paranoid about what satiates them

 → In other words, they’re paranoid about how their minds are conditioned.
 → Average founder vs. great founder.

-The average usually isn’t that paranoid because if they were, they probably wouldn’t have put themselves on the path t
+The average usually isn’t too concerned about whether they're on the right path.

 ---